-In a provocative take on Germanic heroic poetry, Taranu reads texts like Beowulf, Maldon, and the Waltharius as embodying alternative modes of history-writing that functioned in a larger ecology of narrative forms including Latinate Christian history and Biblical epic.
-These modes employed the conceit of their participating in a tradition of oral verse for a variety of purposes, from political propaganda to constructing origin myths for early medieval nationalism and heroic masculinity.
-The more sophisticated of these historical visions actively meditated on its own relationship to historicity and fictionality while doing sophisticated (and often subversive) cultural and socio-emotional work for its audiences.
-By taking this approach, Vernacular Verse Histories in Early Medieval England and Francia recovers a part of the wide array of forms through which medieval communities made sense of their past and the richly varied understandings of truthfulness and witness that counted as history.
+In a provocative take on Germanic heroic poetry, Taranu reads texts like Beowulf, Maldon, and the Waltharius as participating in alternative modes of history-writing that functioned in a larger ecology of narrative forms, including Latinate Christian history and the biblical epic.
+These modes employed the conceit of their participating in a tradition of oral verse for a variety of purposes: from political propaganda to constructing origin myths for early medieval nationhood or heroic masculinity, and sometimes for challenging these paradigms.
+The more complex of these historical visions actively meditated on their own relationship to truthfulness and fictionality while also performing sophisticated (and often subversive) cultural and socio-emotional work for its audiences.
+By rethinking canonical categories of historiographical discourse from within medieval textual productions, Vernacular Verse Histories in Early Medieval England and Francia: The Bard and the Rag-Picker aims to recover a part of the wide array of narrative poetic forms through which medieval communities made sense of their past and structured their socio-emotional experience.

 Table of Contents

 Chapter One: Beyond Germanic Heroic Poetry: Poets, Historians, and the Gods of Our Fathers

 Chapter Two: What We Talk About When We Talk About History: The Old English Vocabulary of Narrative and Historical Representation

 Chapter Three: ‘Truth is the trickiest’: Vernacular Theories of Truth in Early Medieval Culture